wvsandwijk/testrepo/Docs/Add-HPiLOSSORecord.md

 ### EXAMPLE 2
 ```
-PS C:\> Get-HPiLOPowerOnTime -Server $Server
+PS C:\> Add-HPiLOSSORecord -Server $Server -Username $Username -Password $Password -SSOInputType "NETWORK" -SSOInputValue "hp01.company.net"

-Username is not provided for the following iLO Server(s):
-1.4.217.131
-1.4.217.187
-1.4.209.53
-Use same Username for these servers?
-(Y/N) : Y
-Please enter Username : alansmith

-Password is not provided for the following iLO Server(s):
-1.4.217.131
-1.4.217.187
-1.4.209.53
-Use same Password for these servers?
-(Y/N) : Y
-Please enter Password : ************

-IP                      : 1.4.217.131
-HOSTNAME                : iloqwc.company.net
-STATUS_TYPE             : OK
-STATUS_MESSAGE          : OK
-SERVER_POWER_ON_MINUTES : 304310

-IP                      : 1.4.217.187
-HOSTNAME                : ilo.company.net
-STATUS_TYPE             : OK
-STATUS_MESSAGE          : OK
-SERVER_POWER_ON_MINUTES : 249848

-IP                      : 1.4.209.53
-HOSTNAME                : ilomxq.company.net
-STATUS_TYPE             : OK
-STATUS_MESSAGE          : OK
-SERVER_POWER_ON_MINUTES : 385465
 ```

+This command takes parameters for SSO Input Type and SSO Input values.
+$Username and $Password contain list of credentials for accessing/modifying the iLO.
-$Server is passed as parameter to Get-HPiLOPowerOnTime.
+$Server is a set of server details piped to the cmdlet.
-It can be a string array having iLO IP addresses in string format or it can be an array of PowerShell objects having iLO details including IP address.
+It can be a string, an array of strings, a PowerShell object with IP address and other server details or an array of PowerShell objects with IP addresses and other details
-Because the username and passwords are not provided for the iLOs, you are asked to input these values.

 ### EXAMPLE 3
 ```
-PS C:\> Get-HPiLOPowerOnTime -Server $Server -Username $Username -Password $Password
+PS C:\> Add-HPiLOSSORecord -Server $Server -Username $Username -Password $Password -SSOInputType "NETWORK" -SSOInputValue "hp01.company.net"

-IP                      : 1.4.217.131
-HOSTNAME                : iloqwc.company.net
-STATUS_TYPE             : OK
-STATUS_MESSAGE          : OK
-SERVER_POWER_ON_MINUTES : 304310

-IP                      : 1.4.217.187
-HOSTNAME                : ilo.company.net
-STATUS_TYPE             : OK
-STATUS_MESSAGE          : OK
-SERVER_POWER_ON_MINUTES : 249848

-IP                      : 1.4.209.53
-HOSTNAME                : ilomxq.company.net
-STATUS_TYPE             : OK
-STATUS_MESSAGE          : OK
-SERVER_POWER_ON_MINUTES : 385465
 ```

-This command shows that the list of iLO server addresses is passed as a parameter along with usernames and passwords.
+This command shows that the list of iLO server addresses is passed as a parameter along with usernames, passwords, and required parameters.

 ## PARAMETERS